 The following is the process and policy for all trainees above Foundation.
 If you are Foundation Year 1, you are not entitled to study leave in addition to the teaching sessions and training days already scheduled.
-For FY2, please find information on our website.
+For FY2, please find information on our dedicated foundation section.

 All study leave needs to be applied for prospectively, expenses must then be claimed for within 3 months of the event date.
 You can obtain an application form from your rota office or from the PGMC main office.

 You must also make a request for the date/s of study leave with the service line rota coordinator via Allocate- MEDIC ON LINE (this is to check availability with the rota and register time off).

 Applications for study leave must be submitted prospectively to the Medical Education Manager, Kerry Dungay, 6 weeks before the date of the event, after discussion with you educational supervisor, and with the approval of the rota office and educational supervisor on the application.
 You can bring your application in person, or your rota office

 Once your study leave is approved you will receive an email detailing how to claim expenses.
 Please note that all expense claim forms must have original signatures and we cannot accept scanned copies.